Brad Billsborough

-He has previously played for Whitehaven and the Swinton Lions in the Betfred Championship after coming through the St Helens academy team, He had a spell in Australia in 2019 season winning the group 2 premiership with Grafton Ghost.
+He has previously played for Whitehaven and the Swinton Lions in the Championship after coming through the St Helens academy team, He had a spell in Australia in 2019 season winning the group 2 premiership with Grafton Ghost.
 Billsboroughs' junior clubs were Newton Storm & Thatto Heath Crusaders.

 He was selected to play for Germany in the 2021 World Cup qualifiers; he qualifies via his mother who was born in Germany.